A stable infinity-category of Lagrangian cobordisms: Appendix on oo -categories

 There are many extant models for capturing the idea of an $(\infty,1)$-category, including complete Segal spaces and simplicial categories, all of which are equivalent.
 (See \cite{Bergner}.)
 We choose to use the language of quasi-categories since a formidable toolkit based on quasi-categories has been developed, as most notably evidenced in Lurie's \cite{LurieTopos} and \cite{LurieHigherAlgebra}.
 Moreover, since every aspect of the theory is based on the well-studied theory of simplicial sets, deep homotopical statements can be reduced to proofs requiring concrete objectives.
 The model is formal enough to capture the structures we take interest in, and down-to-earth enough that we can prove concrete, applicable results.

 As the main references for quasi-categories are quite large, we hope that this appendix will save the reader some effort in digging through the archives.
 Nothing collected in the appendix is original, and we learned most of this material from~\cite{LurieTopos}.
-(This is also our source for the term {\em $\infty$-category}, which is synonymous with quasi-category.)
+(This is also our source for the term {\em $\infty$-category}.)